Skip to main content

 • Free trial: 3 days / 500MB-1GB in select countries (Thailand, Japan, parts of Europe)

-Price comparison vs Airalo: Nomad is slightly more expensive than Airalo in most destinations — about 5-10% more per plan.
+Value assessment: Nomad is slightly more expensive than Saily in most destinations — about 5-10% more per plan.
 You’re paying a small premium for the free trial option and referral program.
-That said, once you’ve built up referral credits, Nomad can actually become cheaper.
+That said, once you’ve built up referral credits, Nomad can actually become one of the cheapest options.

 Key Features